sanskrit/sanskrit.github.io/content/groups/dyuganga/projects/audio/mbh-audio/how.md

 This we hope to surpass by adding paid expert reciters.

 ### Who?
-The project is coordinated and conducted under the auspices of Vyoma Labs.
-We are grateful to have been promised a donation by the Indic Academy.
+The project was initially coordinated and conducted under the auspices of Vyoma Labs.
+We are grateful to have been promised a donation by Aditi Bannerjee via Indic Academy.
 With this plan to meet our expenses for this project (especially paying expert reciters).

 ## Record audio for us?
 Are you interested in helping us?
 Please contact us via whatsapp (+1 650 567 6533) or email (we have an [email list](https://groups.google.com/forum/#!forum/mahabharata-mulam)).
 You can volunteer or you can choose to be paid daxiṇā - eitherway, please be aware that you *commit* to regularly produce good recordings.